St. Anne's Column

-St. Anne's Column (Annasäule) stands in the city centre of Innsbruck on Maria-Theresien-Straße.
+St. Anne's Column (Annasäule) stands in the city centre of Innsbruck, Austria, on Maria-Theresien-Straße.

-It was given its name when, in 1703, the last Bavarian troops were driven from the Tyrol on St. Anne's Day (26 July), as part of the War of the Spanish Succession.
+It was given its name when, in 1703, the last Bavarian troops were driven from the Tyrol on Saint Anne's Day (26 July), as part of the War of the Spanish Succession.
 In 1704, in gratitude, the Landstände vowed to build a monument commemorating the event.

-The column was made by Trient sculptor, Cristoforo Benedetti, from red Kramsach marble.
+The column was made from red Kramsach marble to the design of Cristoforo Benedetti, a sculptor from Trento.
 On the base are four statues of saints: